Dyrati/ace_projects/Information/ACE setup for GS1.md

 ![path](gs1_ace_images/ace_setup.png)

 ## Start a new game
 At the name-selection menu, press `↑ ↓ ↑ ↓ ← → ← → ↑ → ↓ ← ↑ select` to enable you to rename everyone.
 Fully release each input before pressing the next one.
 You should hear a "ding" if you did it correctly.
+Use the names listed above.
 These names constitute the bulk of the code to be executed by the CPU when ACE is triggered.

 ## The Prologue